 It is notable that the 70D offers wifi support, while the D1H does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D1H (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the D1H have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the D1H have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D1H Manual.
+Further information on the features and operation of the 70D and D1H can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D1H Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Nikon D1H?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 70D: